ericycfu/megfilename/README.md

 # megfilename
-Used in MEG acquisition process for file organization
+Used in MEG acquisition process for file organization.
+Used at CCF Epilepsy Department.